 Awards granted prior to April 30, 2009 are governed by the USEC Inc. 1999 Equity Incentive Plan (the "1999 Plan") and awards granted on or after April 30, 2009 are governed by the USEC Inc. 2009 Equity Incentive Plan (the "2009 Plan").
 If an executive's employment is terminated by the Company without cause or is terminated by reason of the executive's death, disability or retirement (normal retirement or unreduced early retirement), or upon a change in control, all of the executive's shares of restricted stock and unvested stock options granted under the 1999 Plan will become vested.
-If an executive's employment is terminated by the Company without cause or by the executive with good reason of the executive's death, disability or retirement, or is terminated by the Company without cause or by the executive with good reason coincident with or following a change in control, all of the executive's shares of restricted stock and unvested stock options granted under the 2009 Plan will become vested.
-In addition, if an executive's shares of restricted stock and unvested stock options granted under the 2009 Plan will become vested.
+If an executive's employment is terminated by the Company without cause or is terminated by reason of the executive's death, disability or retirement, or is terminated by the Company without cause or by the executive with good reason coincident with or following a change in control, all of the executive's shares of restricted stock and unvested stock options granted under the 2009 Plan will become vested.
 In addition, if an executive becomes eligible for retirement, all of the executive's shares of restricted stock granted under the 2009 Plan will become vested.